-The most common site of origin is in the stomach (39-70%), presenting with pain, GI bleeding and/or a mass that can be seen or felt (palpable).
+The most common site of origin is in the stomach (39-70%), often presenting with pain, GI bleeding and/or a mass that can be seen or felt (palpable).
+GI bleeding can lead to anemia, which can lead to paleness, lightheadedness, and fatigue.
+Other symptoms may include a vague feeling of abdominal discomfort, a feeling of abdominal fullness or bloating, or feeling full sooner than normal after eating (early satiety).
 Other primary sites are the small intestine (31-45%), colon and rectum (10-16%), and mesentery (membranous folds that attach various organs to the body wall) or membranous lining of the abdomen (peritoneum) (8%).
 Patients presenting with tumors of the small intestine may also experience weight loss, fever, abscess, and/or urinary symptoms.
 There are rare cases presenting in the lowest third of the esophagus causing difficulty with swallowing and weight loss.

-There is no exposure or infection that is known to predispose to GIST.
+There is no exposure or infection that is known to predispose to GISTs.
 It is known that the majority of tumors will have mutations in the KIT gene, and a minority, in the PDGFR gene.
 There are common sites for mutations.
 For the KIT gene, the most common mutation site is in exon 11, but can also involve exon 9, 13, and 17.
 Mutations in the PDGFR gene involve exon 12 or 18.
 Exon refers to the region of a gene that contains the code for producing the gene’s protein.
 Each of these mutations is on the long arm of chromosome 4 (4q12).

 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated "p" and a long arm designated "q".
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, "chromosome 4q12" refers to band 12 on the long arm of chromosome 4.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.